yogitasn/SpringBoard-DE-Projects/Step 4 - Data Exploration/README.md

 [Data Source Link](https://data.seattle.gov/Transportation/Paid-Parking-Last-48-Hours-/hiyf-7edq)

+## First Few Records
 ![Alt text](ParkingOccupancyFirstFewRecs.PNG?raw=true "Parking Occupancy")

 Below are some of the observations on EDA of the Dataset

-* 'PaidParkingSubArea' have blank values as every Parking Area doesn't have a sub-area
+* 'PaidParkingSubArea' column has blank values as every Parking Area doesn't have a sub-area
-* 'PaidParkingRate' have null values and can be dropped as this information will be captured via Blockface dataset
+* 'PaidParkingRate' column has null values and can be dropped as this information will be captured via Blockface dataset
-* There are some Blank and out of range values like '4320' in the 'ParkingTimeLimitCategory' column.
-These values match with the Blockface column data.
+* There are some blank and out of range values like '4320' in the 'ParkingTimeLimitCategory' column.
+These values match with the master Blockface dataset column and hence can be ignored.
 * Column name rename 'SourceElementKey'-> 'Station_ID','PaidOccupancy'>'Occupied_Spots','ParkingSpaceCount'>'Available_Spots'
 * Remove the comma from the rows in the column 'Station_ID'
 * Create the OccupancyTimeData Dimension Table using OccupancyDateTime and derive the additional columns such as 'month', 'day of the week', 'hour' using Pyspark to get the monthly, daily, hourly trends